 Why operationalization matters

 Without transparent and specific operational definitions, researchers may measure irrelevant concepts or inconsistently apply methods.
-Operationalization reduces subjectivity and increases the reliability of your study.
+Operationalization reduces subjectivity, minimizes the potential for research bias, and increases the reliability of your study.

 Your choice of operational definition can sometimes affect your results.
 For example, an experimental intervention for social anxiety may reduce self-rating anxiety scores but not behavioral avoidance of crowded places.
 This means that your results are context-specific, and may not generalize to different real-life settings.